arnavvalvekar/weather-app/README.md

-# weather-app
+# Weather App
-A weather app allowing users to enter a city and get the current weather.
+A simple weather app that provides current weather information and a 5-day forecast based on the user's inputted city or their current locaiton.
+This app uses the OpenWeatherMap API to retrieve weather data.